Longest-flight-first rule stops most connection problems

 longest-flight first ruleNobody likes booking connecting flights — well, almost nobody.
 Admittedly, I’ve known a few people who like a chance to stretch their legs or take a smoking break, and sometimes the extra miles from a connection might be necessary to reach status.
 But, in general, given the choice, travelers like nonstops.

 This winter holiday, make sure to follow this rule as planes start to get filled up.
 Even the middle seats will be packed.
-If you are booking connecting flights to save money or because of frequent flier miles, remember the longest-flight-first rule.
+Remember the longest-flight-first rule if you are booking connecting flights to save money or because of frequent flier miles.

 Try to use the longest-flight-first rule when connecting

-If connecting flights are necessary, besides allowing enough time, there is one rule I recommend to all travelers, if possible — take the longest-flight-first rule.
+Besides allowing enough time, if connecting flights are necessary, I recommend one rule to all travelers, if possible — take the longest-flight-first rule.

-• When traveling from San Francisco to Europe, take the flight to Europe first and connect there, in London, Frankfurt, Paris, or Amsterdam.
+• When traveling from San Francisco to Europe, fly to Europe first and connect there in London, Frankfurt, Paris, or Amsterdam.

-• When traveling domestically from San Francisco to Aspen, for instance, book a flight from SFO to DEN with a connection from Denver to Aspen.
+• For instance, when traveling domestically from San Francisco to Aspen, book a flight from SFO to DEN with a connection from Denver to Aspen.
 Don’t plan on a flight from SFO to LAX and then to Aspen — if something goes wrong, connections are far more difficult.

 YOU MAY ENJOY: Ways airlines squeeze extra money from you today